KxSystems/docs/docs/interfaces/capiref.md

 Signature: `V sd0x(I d, I f)`<br>

 Remove the callback on `d` and call `kclose` on `d` if `f` is 1.

-Returns null if the socket descriptor arg `d` is invalid or was not registered via `sd1`.

 Shared library only.
 Since V3.0 2013.04.04.